 The United States Congress and various state and local legislatures are considering legislation, which, among other provisions, would permit limited assignee liability for certain violations in the mortgage loan origination process, and would allow judicial modification of loan principal in the event of personal bankruptcy.
 We cannot predict whether or in what form Congress or the various state and local legislatures may enact legislation affecting our business.
 We are evaluating the potential impact of these initiatives, if enacted, on our practices and results of operations.
-As a result of these and other initiatives, are are unable to predict whether formed, state or local authorities will authorities will require changes in our practices in the future or in our portfolio.
-These changes, if required, could adversely affect our profitability, particularly if we make such changes in response to new or amended laws, regulations or ordinances in any state where we acquire a significant portion of our mortgage loans, or if such changes result in us being held responsible for any violations in the mortgage loan origination process, or if the princingal amount of loans we own or are in RMBS pools we own are modified in the personal bankruptcy process.
+As a result of these and other initiatives, we are unable to predict whether federal, state or local authorities will require changes in our practices in the future or in our portfolio.
+These changes, if required, could adversely affect our profitability, particularly if we make such changes in response to new or amended laws, regulations or ordinances in any state where we acquire a significant portion of our mortgage loans, or if such changes result in us being held bankruptcy process.